 Kamchatka is a land of volcanoes, glaciers, geysers, rivers, and waterfalls.
 If you like nature adventures, Kamchatka is the right place for you.

-The Kamchatka Peninsula is the Russian Far East, on the coast of the Pacific Ocean.
+The Kamchatka Peninsula is situated in the Russian Far East, on the coast of the Pacific Ocean.
 Don’t expect extraordinary touristic service.
 And prices are high.
 But the beautiful nature overcompensates all those inconveniences.

 While visiting Kamchatka, opt for skiing and mountaineering tours, hunting and fishing, boat trips and diving.

-Veliky Novgorod (also known as Novgorod the Great) is a lovely city full of authentic sights.
+Veliky Novgorod (also known as Novgorod the Great) is an ancient city full of old-Russian sights.
 Founded in the VIII century, it’s one of the most ancient Russian cities.
 It’s a place to visit for those who are interested in Russian history.

 Novgorod possesses its own Kremlin (like Moscow) and a number of truly amazing old orthodox churches.
 Since 1992, Novgorod is recognized as a World Heritage site by UNESCO.

-P.S.
-Don’t confuse Veliky Novgorod with Nizhny Novgorod (it’s another city in Volga region of Russia)
+By the way, don’t confuse Veliky Novgorod with Nizhny Novgorod (it’s another city in the Volga region of Russia).